jphalford/blog/README.md

 	}
 ```

-Once we get past the `Preconditions` checks validating the method arguments, the pattern followed by
+Once we get past the `Preconditions` checks validating the method arguments the pattern followed by
 our programmer emerges; the method is made accessible, invoked and the `InvocationTargetException` is handled.
 In the JUnit 5 implementation the responsibility to report the test lies elsewhere in the framework.
 However, the core principles are the same.

+Further down the stacktrace, we can find the primary method responsible for running a test:

 ```
 invokeTestMethod:206, TestMethodTestDescriptor (org.junit.jupiter.engine.descriptor)